 [H1] Digital Aids and Multimedia

-The book is accompanied by (1) slides to teach the course content, (2) video lectures, (3) video examples to illustrate the points made in the lecture, (3) extensive end-of-chapter exercises, (4) solutions to odd-number examples, and (5) a sample test set for midterm and finals.
+The book is accompanied by (1) slides to teach the course content, (2) video lectures, (3) video examples to illustrate the points made in the lecture, (3) extensive end-of-chapter exercises, (4) solutions to odd-numbered examples, and (5) a sample test set for midterm and finals.
 Topics in these supplements may be broader than the book, so take a look at them.

 [H1] Relationship to Existing Courses